rarn92/Challenge-18/README.md

 DELETE to remove user by its _id

-BONUS: Remove a user's associated thoughts when deleted.
+Cascade: Remove a user's associated thoughts when deleted.

 /api/users/:userId/friends/:friendId